Frank UreñaMD Candidate | Physician-Scientist

 Boston, MA

-Dual-lab placement: mechanobiology of cancer-associated fibroblasts in pancreatic ductal adenocarcinoma (Lagares Lab); immune integration in alveolar type 2 organoid models (Medoff Lab).
-Developed expertise in 3D patient-derived organoid platforms, single-cell approaches, and translational immunology.
+• Studied cancer-associated fibroblasts in pancreatic ductal adenocarcinoma and immune integration in alveolar type 2 organoid models.

 2019 - 2023